Food Truck vs. Food Cart: Which to Choose?

 Read over these tips to run your business better:

-• Choose the right point of sale: It is wise to invest in a tablet POS that can process all types of payments, send digital receipts, and track inventory.
+- Choose the right POS system for your food truck: It is wise to invest in a tablet POS that can process all types of payments, send digital receipts, and track inventory.

 For more advice, read our guide on how to start a food truck.